2016fendouzhilu/Muse-CGH/README.md

 ![alt tag](Editor_Screenshot.png)

 #### This work is under [the MIT liscence](LICENSE.txt), so feel free to use it in your own projects.
-There's a plan for command line interface support.
-Email me if you have any questions.
+There's a plan for command line-interface support.